ibericode/mailchimp-for-wordpress/readme.txt

 #### 4.0 - August 8, 2016

 This release updates the plugin to version 3 of the MailChimp API.
-Please [read through the upgrade guide](https://mc4wp.com/kb/upgrading-to-4-0/) to make sure things keep working as expected for you.
+Please [read through the upgrade guide](https://mc4wp.com/kb/upgrading-to-4-0/) before updating to make sure things keep working as expected for you.

 **Changes**